for fighting life-altering disease.

 Cerebral adrenoleukodystrophy – or CALD – is a rare and devastating neurologic disease that robs young patients of the chance to live a full life.
 The disease results in rapid loss of neurological function after the initial onset of symptoms and sadly, nearly half of patients who do not receive treatment die within five years of symptom onset.

 Adrenoleukodystrophy (ALD) is a rare, X-linked, metabolic disorder caused by a mutation in the ABCD1 gene which results in the toxic buildup of very long-chain fatty acids (VLCFA) in the brain and spinal cord.
-CALD is the most severe form of this neurodegenerative condition.
+CALD is the most severe and neurodegenerative form of this condition.

 The accumulation of VLCFA in the adrenal cortex and white matter of the brain and spinal cord leads to the progressive destruction of myelin, the protective sheath of the nerve cells in the brain that are responsible for thinking and muscle control.
 Without myelin, these nerves can no longer relay information to and from the brain.